haath/Goirate/README.md

 ```

 The `series show` command can be used to display the series currently on the
 watchlist.
-The `-j` flag also applies here, printing out the JSON format instead.
+The `-j` flag also applies here, printing out the list in JSON format instead.

 ```sh
 $ goirate series show